DeloitteAU/react-habitat/README.md

 container.register(() => SomeReactComponent).as('SomeReactComponent');
 ```

-So, for our sample app we would do something like this
+So, for our sample app, we would do something like this

 ```html
 <html>